 【Cooperation】Higher Education Accessibility Platform (Kyoto University Student Support Center)

-More than
+more than

-Secretariat (Inquiries and applications)
+Secretariat (Inquiries and Applications)

 Tuesday~Saturday 9:00~17:00

-Click here for
+Click here for the document page

-【Reference】FY2016 Designated Survey Topics
+Reference: FY2016 Designated Survey Topics

-of a database of accessibility and reasonable accommodation for eliminating discrimination against persons with disabilities at universities Toward the Establishment of a Collaborative Organization for the Support Office for Students with Disabilities
+Toward the Establishment of a Collaborative Organization for the Office of Support for Students with Disabilities

 Principal Investigator Satoshi Yoshida (Associate Professor, Graduate School of Engineering, Kyoto University)

-By constructing a database that covers the knowledge of each university's efforts, the progress of efforts to eliminate discrimination against persons with disabilities at universities will increase significantly with the enactment of the "Act on Promotion of Elimination of Discrimination on the Grounds of Disability" in FY2016, bringing it to the level of or exceeding that of developed countries of UD, and further creating new initiatives to eliminate discrimination against persons with disabilities.
-The purpose is to present the possibility of projects centered on the University Consortium Kyoto.
-In particular, the purpose of this program is to "visualize" the tacit knowledge and skills of faculty and staff in charge, such as know-how for constructive dialogue and consensus building with related faculty members, methods of enlightenment and information dissemination, accumulated by the support coordinators for students with disabilities at each university in the course of their practice, and to present guidelines that can be shared with university staff who have not sufficiently established an organization to support students with disabilities on campus.
+In connection with this, we will significantly increase the level of progress in efforts to eliminate discrimination against persons with disabilities at universities in the wake of the enactment of the Act on the Elimination of Discrimination on the Grounds of Disability in FY2016 by building a database that covers the knowledge of efforts at each university, and to bring it to the same level as or exceed that of developed UD countries, and to create new initiatives for the elimination of discrimination against persons with disabilities.
+The purpose of this course is to present the possibility of a project led by the University Consortium Kyoto.
+In particular, the purpose of this study is to “visualize” the tacit knowledge and skills of the faculty and staff in charge, such as the know-how for constructive dialogue and consensus-building with relevant faculty members, as well as methods for raising awareness and disseminating information, which the support coordinators for students with disabilities at each university have accumulated in their practice, and to present guidelines that can be shared with university staff who have not yet established a sufficient support organization for students with disabilities on campus.

-Research Report 【Click here for details】
+Research Reports [Click here for details]

 【Contact】